 Whether you’ve come for wildlife or to hike, ride, ski, snowmobile or four-wheel-drive your way across the horizon, these activities are all on offer.
 Further information is always at hand in local tourist offices, while you can find out more about the few national parks and reserves from the Department of Forestry or various Icelandic hiking organizations.

 Many activities can be undertaken as part of an organized tour, sometimes with the necessary gear supplied or available for rent.
+Check out our list of favourite activities in Iceland here.

 You probably won’t be travelling to Iceland to swim, but in fact this is a major year-round social activity with Icelanders.
 Just about every settlement has a swimming pool, usually an outdoor affair and heated by the nearest hot spring to around 28˚C. There are also almost always one or two spa baths or hot pots, providing much hotter soaks at 35–40˚C – another great Icelandic institution, and particularly fun in winter, when you can sit up to your neck in near-scalding water while the snow falls thickly around you.